Visual Content Marketing Strategy

-With content marketing exploding in 2017, it has morphed from managing a company blog to building entire brand newsrooms and content libraries curated by an outside public relations agency or social media management firm.
-So why does your company need content integration and a newsroom?
+The field of content marketing has morphed from managing a company or physician blog to building entire branded newsrooms.
+Content libraries are typically curated by an outside public relations agency or a medical content marketing firm.
+So, why does your company need a robust content marketing plan and a digital newsroom?

 For starters, a strategic social media campaign will be extremely bareboned without solid content to back it up.
-Content is a critical part of any social media campaign today.
-At least 2/3 of your outbound social media posts should include backlinks to content that is generated by your company that lives on your site.
+Content is a critical part of any social media and digital PR campaign today for doctors.
+At least 2/3 of your outbound social media posts should include backlinks to content that is generated by your company or private practice that lives on your web site.

-What’s a Content Library?
-All highly successful brands have built a well-planned and executed “content library.”
-Also called a “newsroom,” this digital information storage space includes everything from press releases to white papers, infographics, images and videos.
+All highly successful brands have built a well-planned and executed content library.
+Also referred to as a “newsroom,” this digital information storage space includes everything from press releases to white papers, infographics, images, and interactive videos.
 In fact, Fortune 500 companies build, populate and administrate completely separate websites just for journalists and editors.
-Mobile giant T-Mobile has three: 1) a consumer newsroom; 2) a media center for journalists; and 3) a social media “home” or library.
+Mobile giant T-Mobile has three: 1) a consumer newsroom; 2) a media center for journalists, and 3) a social media “home” or library.

 “Use content as your currency to create marketable content your prospects are seeking.”